 However, if you and your spouse begin living under the same roof, the separation period is ended.
 If you want to divorce again in the future, you must start the separation anew in order for the one-year period to be completed.
 The one-year separation requirement must be uninterrupted, or the clock is reset.
 A legal separation lawyer in Wilmington, NC will explain how the separation period works.

 Seek Assistance from a Wilmington, NC Separation Lawyer

 A separation agreement is a legally binding contract as long as it is executed properly.
 For this reason, it is important that you get help from an Wilmington NC Separation Agreement Lawyer to draw up and execute the agreement.
-The separation attorneys at Speaks Family Law are here to help you through this important time.
+The separation attorneys at Speaks Law Firm, PC Family Law Division are here to help you through this important time.
 We understand the need for a separation agreement and will assist you in putting an agreement in place.
-Contact Speaks Family Law today to schedule a consultation with a separation lawyer to discuss your needs.
+Contact Speaks Law Firm, PC Family Law Division today to schedule a consultation with a separation lawyer to discuss your needs.

 We respect your privacy.
 The information you provide will be used to answer your question or to schedule an appointment if requested.

 At Speaks Law Firm, PC Family Law Division, we provide you with multimedia educational resources to help you become informed regarding your Family Law situation.
 We invite you to explore our library of articles and videos.
 The better you understand the factors in your case, the more effectively we can work together towards your goals.

 Below are some frequently asked questions about Separation Agreements: